 Social media and the internet, in general, can be a huge benefit to marketing your properties, keeping current on real estate and management trends, connecting with colleagues and communities, etc. Conversely, for the busy landlord, it can also be a massive distractor in a busy office.

 Being aware of the time spent online can help refocus your attention.
 Facebook has a usage tracker built-in and provides a programmable popup timer that alerts the user when they’ve reached a certain amount of time a day.
 There are a plethora of other apps, plug-ins, and tools available to keep internet activity controlled.

 Organization of your office, systems, tools, and data is as vital to your sanity as planning your day.
 Searching for information, keys, or files steals the time you could be using to further your business objectives.

-To put it succinctly, property management can either be an invigorating, rewarding marathon or a crazy-hectic stressor based on how well a landlord manages their time and resources.
+To put it succinctly, property management can either be an invigorating, rewarding marathon or a crazy-hectic stressor based on how well a busy landlord manages their time and resources.
 If you are ever pushing important tasks forward or lack the time and energy to get it all done, dropping important hats, it’s time to reevaluate priorities, resources, and distractors; the excellent care your property portfolio and your sanity may be at stake.

 RELATED READING FOR YOU:

 - Property Management Time Saving Tips

 - Summer Maintenance Tasks for Your Rental Property